 Material and weight

-The crampons must be of good quality if we want them to fulfill their function efficiently.
-For this, we cannot consider the plastic or metal models that are not very reinforced.
+The crampons must be of acceptable quality if we want them to fulfill their function efficiently.
+For this, we cannot consider the plastic or metal models that are not significantly reinforced.
 The best crampons are the steel ones, in their different variants, due to the durability and resistance they offer.
 Another option is aluminum, but only for non-demanding activities.